An examination of the implications of Biden’s new China sanctions.

-Jordan A. Brunner is a national security intern at the Brookings Institution and a second-year law student at the Sandra Day O’Connor College of Law at Arizona State University.
+Jordan A. Brunner is a graduate of the Sandra Day O’Connor College of Law at Arizona State University, and was a national security intern at the Brookings Institution.
 Prior to law school, he was a Research Fellow with the New America Foundation/ASU Center for the Future of War, where he researched cybersecurity, cyber war, and cyber conflict alongside Shane Harris, author of @War: The Rise of the Military-Internet Complex.
 He graduated summa cum laude from Arizona State University with a B.S. in Political Science.

 Subscribe to this Lawfare contributor via RSS.

 An examination of Section 1260H of the NDAA for fiscal year 2021 and its implications for U.S.-China relations.

 An in-depth review of the evolution of Section 1237 of the National Defense Authorization Act for fiscal year 1999, and the government’s efforts to tackle the issue of “Communist Chinese military companies."

 CIA Director Mike Pompeo promised lawmakers that he would not be a “yes man” as Trump’s new Secretary of State if confirmed, the Wall Street Journal writes.